Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 Little Adam’s Peak

-A relatively easy hike in the Ella area is the ascent of Little Adam’s Peak, which stands at 1,141 meters.
-You don’t need a guide to do this trail and it’s very easy to do with children.
-The trail is very well marked and you’ll mostly follow stairs and a concrete path.
+A relatively easy hike in the Ella area is the climb to Little Adam’s Peak, which rises to a height of 1,141 meters.
+You don’t need a guide to complete this route, and it’s easy enough to do with children.
+The route is very well marked and you will mostly walk on stairs and concrete sidewalks.

-The starting point of the trail is 98 Acres Resort Spa, from which it will take you about 20 minutes.
-This place offers spectacular views and many people choose to visit it just at sunrise, when you can enjoy the really beautiful scenery at the top without the crowds.
+The starting point of the route is 98 Acres Resort & Spa, from where the climb itself will take you about 20 minutes.
+This place offers magnificent views, and many people decide to visit it at sunrise, when you can enjoy truly beautiful scenery at the top without crowds of people.

 Views of the whole area from Little Adam's Peak.